Polished Fushun amber piece with perfectly preserved midge insect.

 2. Cherry Amber (血珀)

-• Color: Deep red (oxidized surface).
+• Color: Deep red (from surface oxidation).

 • Rarity: Found in Myanmar’s Hukawng Valley.